CHETAN1KUKREJA/AI-in-Metaverse/README.md

 7) The seventh and the eight cell defines some sample promp templates along with initialization in the eighth.
 Note: This would be replaced by the actual prompt to be given to the agent.
 8) The ninth cell defines the agent and the executors necessary to carry out the action rollout.
 9) The remaining cells integrates everything and runs the llm for the next immediate action rollout.
 Note: This is the main part of the code which is responsible for the actual execution of the actions.
 The outputs are stored in the json_output_cells.

+some observations and advice regarding langchain :-

+1) try to optimise langchain with respect to the GPU further to reduce the time.
+2) always use the stream functionality of agent_executor and dont call invoke directly as it runs into an infinity loop and cannot stop
+3) try and combine the vllm and langchain approach to reap the benefits of faster llm calls and tool calling functionality.

 ## Socket Communication